isabella232/solutions-geoevent-java/solutions-geoevent/adapters/CAP-adapter/README.md

 ### Testing with Simulated Test Data

-* In the following steps you will configure GEP to receive and process simulated CAP data
+* In the following steps you will configure GeoEvent Processor to receive and process simulated CAP messages.
-* Open the GEP Manager web application
+* Open GeoEvent Processor Manager.
-* Create a connector to receive file data updated to a folder
+* Create a connector to receive file data updated to a folder.
-    * Navigate to ‘Site’ > ‘GeoEvent Processor’ > 'Connectors'
+    * Navigate to ‘Site’ > ‘GeoEvent Processor’ > 'Connectors'.
-    * Select Create Connector and configure as shown
+    * Select 'Create Connector' and configure as illustrated below.

 ![Image of create connector](doc/create-connector.png)

-* Next use the GEP Manager and Service Designer to
+* Next use the GeoEvent Processor Manager to:
-    * Create an Input to receive file data using the created connector
+    * Create an Input Connector to receive file data using the connector created above.
-    * Create an Output to observe received data
+    * Create an Output Connector to observe received data.
-    * Create a simple service to direct the Input data to the Output
+    * Create a simple GeoEvent Service to direct the input data to the output.

-* An example of a simple file/folder input is shown below
+* An example of a simple file/folder input is illustrated below:
-    * Choose the Input Connector "Watch a folder for new .json files"
-    * Note: this will work for any file type, just select a wildcard or other compatible file filter
+    * Choose the Input Connector 'Watch a folder for new .json files'.
+Note: this connector will work for any file type, just select a wildcard or other compatible file filter.
-    * An example Input is shown below
+    * An example Input Connector configuration is illustrated below.

 ![Image of input settings](doc/input-settings.png)

-* An example of a simple service is shown below
+* An example of a simple GeoEvent Service is illustrated below.

 ![Image of service](doc/service.png)

-* Navigate to ‘Services’ > ‘Monitor’ and observe that you have a configuration similar to the following (note: your names/outputs may differ)
+* In GeoEvent Processor Manager, navigate to ‘Services’ > ‘Monitor’ and observe the GeoEvent Processor components, the should be similar to the illustratoin below (note: your names/outputs may differ).

 ![Image of monitor](doc/monitor.png)

-* One at a time, copy the "CAP-" XML files from solutions-geoevent-java\data\simulation_files into the input folder created during the Input step and observe that the values increase on the monitor and the selected outputs are updated.
+* One at a time, copy the "CAP-" XML files from solutions-geoevent-java\data\simulation_files into the input folder created during the input step and observe the values increase on the Monitor page and the selected outputs are updated.
-    * Note: each CAP message may generate multiple geoevents
+    * Note: each CAP message may generate multiple geoevents.

 ### Testing with Live Data Feeds

-* Multiple government sites exist that publish CAP message data over HTTP and REST.
-See the resources sections for links to these sites and the GEP documentation for how to configure appropriate connectors.
+* Several government sites exist that publish CAP message data over HTTP and REST.
+See the resources sections for links to these sites and the GeoEvent Processor documentation and tutorials to learn how to configure appropriate connectors.

 ## Resources